-For the next four days the students explored the dazzling white beaches and a pristine, underwater wonderland of incredible diversity.
+For the next four days the students explored the dazzling white beaches and an underwater wonderland of incredible diversity.
 Turtles, dolphins, reef sharks, colourful coral and more than 500 species of fish were on spectacular display as they snorkelled, underwater scootered, paddle boarded and aqua-rushed their way around the Ningaloo Marine Park.
-Many students enjoyed the excitement of swimming alongside the majestic whale shark, the biggest fish in the sea, with a well-informed dolphin even joining in on one tour.
+Many students enjoyed the excitement of swimming alongside the majestic whale shark, the biggest fish in the sea.
 Each day began with a beautiful devotion as the students watched the sun rise, taking time to reflect on the majesty of their God and his breathtaking creation.
 A devotion on the final day centred on students working in their groups to create ‘Sculptures by the Reef’, where the impact of the camp was shared through their works in the sand.

 The students and staff enjoyed the Ningaloo Adventure Camp immensely.
-They were taken out of their comfort zones, challenged by new experiences and formed deeper connections with each other and the iconic coastal landscape.
-By the time the students stopped in at The Geraldton War Memorial on their return trip for a special devotion by Mr Burton, small friendship groups had dissolved in to one collective group, and as they departed, they took with them memories they will share for a lifetime.
+They were taken out of their comfort zones and formed deeper connections with each other and the iconic coastal landscape.
+By the time the students stopped in at The Geraldton War Memorial on their return trip for a special devotion by Padre, small friendship groups had dissolved in to one collective group, and as they departed, they took with them memories they will share for a lifetime.